jadenucf/mysql_setup/README.md

 -Name the connection name anything you want.
 -Make sure the port is the first four digits of your container port (ex: 3306) -Make sure you enter root as your username
--Make sure your password is the as your password.
+-Make sure your password is the SQL password. (ex: password)

 Click test connection to make sure everything is set up and if not.
 Now click OK.

 ### Creating your mySQL Database

+Look on the left and click on the schemas section of the navigator.

 Right click on the Schema sidebar and press Create Schema.
 (A schema is a database) Name your schema lab10 and then press apply.